All That Matters (Justin Bieber song)

 "All That Matters" is a song by Canadian singer Justin Bieber from his second compilation album, Journals (2013).
-The song was produced by Bieber and Andre Harris, while co-produced by D.K. the Punishers, all of whom served as songwriters alongside Poo Bear.
-Bieber wrote it to show how someone you love can make you feel whole, conveying love as a strongly important feeling.
+The song was produced by D.K. the Punisher, Andre Harris and Bieber, all of whom served as songwriters alongside Poo Bear.
+Bieber wrote it to show the way someone you love can make you feel, conveying love as a feeling of high importance.
 After he teased the song on October 10, 2013, it was released as the second single of the album and Music Mondays on October 14, through Island Records.
-An R&B ballad and love song with elements of blues, its instrumentation includes acoustic guitar.

-In the lyrics of the song, Bieber sings of only Selena Gomez mattering to him.
+An R&B ballad and love song with elements of blues, the instrumentation includes acoustic guitar.
 "All That Matters" received positive reviews from music critics, who generally praised the love song style.
 They often highlighted Bieber's vocal development, while some critics made favorable comparisons to "Heartbreaker".
 The song debuted at number 14 on the Canadian Hot 100, while reaching number one in Denmark and the top 20 in seven other countries.
 It peaked at number 24 on the US Billboard Hot 100, and was certified platinum in the United States by the Recording Industry Association of America (RIAA).

 An accompanying lyric video was released on October 18, 2013, mostly showing the lyrics in black-and-white alongside geometric symbols.
 On December 2, the song's music video was debuted, depicting Bieber and Cailin Russo as a couple.
 Multiple colours illuminate the couple as they showcase their love and Bieber shows off to Rosso.
 He performed "All That Matters" at both KIIS-FM's Wango Tango concert and the Billboard Hot 100 Music Festival in 2015.